SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

         if an unstructured line type is tabular.
     - Note: When using an [inline declaration](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abeninline_declaration_glosry.htm "Glossary Entry") such as `...
 INTO TABLE @DATA(itab) ...` in `SELECT` statements, the resulting table is a standard table and has an empty key.

+> **💡 Primary table index**<br>
+> - Index tables, such as sorted and standard tables, have a primary table index.
+> - Each table line receives a unique line number from the primary table index.
+> - The index updates each time a line is added or removed.

 **Secondary table keys**

 - Secondary table keys ...
   - are optional for all table categories.
   - can be unique/non-unique sorted keys or unique hash keys.
   - have a self-defined name.
 An alias name can also be specified.
-- A secondary table index is created internally for each sorted secondary key.
+- A [secondary table index](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensecondary_table_index_glosry.htm) is created internally for each sorted secondary key.
 This allows index access to hashed tables via the secondary table key.
 In this case, `sy-tabix` is set.
 - When accessing internal tables using the secondary table key, the key name (or the alias if specified) must be specified.
 They are not selected automatically.
 If no secondary key is specified in a processing statement, the primary key or primary table index is always used.
 If you want to make use of this key in ABAP statements, for example, `READ`, `LOOP AT` or `MODIFY` statements, you must specify the key explicitly using the appropriate additions, for example, `WITH ...
 KEY ...
 COMPONENTS` or `USING KEY`.
 - Use cases:
   - To improve read performance.